 - Create Cohort (Enterprise): Enterprise customers can create a Behavioral Cohort from the users in a selected funnel segment.
 Once a Cohort is created, you can further analyze user behavior and retention on your new cohort.

 - Download Users (Enterprise): You can download a CSV file of all users and their information in a selected funnel segment.
 This feature is only available on our Enterprise Plan.

-There are two ways to compute funnels: "this order" (ordered) and "any order" (unordered).
+There are three ways to compute funnels: "this order" (ordered), "any order" (unordered), and "exact order" (no events in between).
 The default funnel computation mode is "this order."

 Events must be performed in the order they are set for the user to be converted.
 For example, a user cannot perform:

 Event C -> Event B -> Event A